gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 Phantomas
 ---------

-I played a lot with [Phantomas (by Maciej Brencz)][Phantomas].
+I played a lot with <a target="_blank" href="https://github.com/macbre/phantomas">Phantomas (by Maciej Brencz)</a>.
 Do you know this tool?
 It’s great, it loads a page with PhantomJS (the headless browser), analyses many different aspects of the page and outputs metrics about performances and quality.

 ![phantomas]({{ site.url }}/assets/phantomas.jpg)